Lean body mass

+Overview

 The percentage of total body mass that is lean is usually not quoted – it would typically be 60–90%.
 Instead, the body fat percentage, which is the complement, is computed, and is typically 10–40%.
 The lean body mass (LBM) has been described as an index superior to total body weight for prescribing proper levels of medications and for assessing metabolic disorders, as body fat is less relevant for metabolism.
 LBW is used by anesthesiologists to dose certain medications.
 For example, due to the concern of postoperative opioid-induced ventilatory depression in the obese patient, opioids are best based on lean body weight.
 The induction dose of propofol should also be based on LBW.

 Estimation

 LBM is usually estimated using mathematical formulas.
 Several formulas exist, having different utility for different purposes.
 For example, the Boer formula is method of choice for LBM estimation to calculate the dose given in contrast CT in obese individuals with BMI between 35 and 40.

 A nomogram based on height, weight and arm circumference may be used.